 E-Bill is the only payment method that can deposit funds directly into a firm’s Renewal Account.
 See the Pay Renewal Fees Section of the E-Bill User Guide for complete instructions.
 Transactions requested before 9 p.m.
-Eastern Time typically post the next business day.
+ET typically post the next business day.

 You can also pay renewal fees by wire/ACH or check.
 See the IARD Accounting page for complete instructions.
 If sufficient funds are available in your Flex-Funding Account on the deadline to pay the outstanding renewal amount owed, E-Bill will automatically transfer the requisite funds to the Renewal Account.

 The following fees are assessed during the annual Renewal Program: